MediScribe/docjet-mobile/docs/current/feature-offline-detection.md

 ## 4. Behavioural Contracts

 1. **Single Source of Truth** – Only `NetworkInfoImpl` translates raw connectivity into semantic events.
 All other layers consume these events.
-2. **No Bootstrap Noise** – The implementation *does not* emit an event for the very first connectivity check, preventing false banners during cold-start in tunnels/airplanes.
+2. **Smart Bootstrap Signal** – On cold-start **and** already offline, the implementation now fires `offlineDetected` right away so the UI reflects reality.
+When starting online we still suppress the initial event to avoid the flash.
 3. **Debounced Profile Refresh** – After `onlineRestored` the `AuthNotifier` waits 1 second before hitting the API to avoid stampeding herds when regaining network.
 4. **App-Level Disposal** – `CoreModule` registers a `dispose` callback that tears down the `NetworkInfoImpl` singleton.
 You *must* call `GetIt.reset()` in integration tests to avoid bleed-over.
 5. **Logger Hygiene** – Hardcore `Logger.f()` traces are left in for deep debugging but only compile in debug builds. `kDebugMode` gating prevents shipping verbose logs.